 - Receive recognition through Berkeley's Energy Smart Awards Program

-Get an Energy Smart Award!
-Benchmark your building and be recognized!
+Benchmark your building!
 Commercial and public building owners, managers and major tenants can participate.
 Here are the steps:

 1. Add your property.
 Benchmark your building with ENERGY STAR® Portfolio Manager, an easy-to-use online tool.
 Add basic information about your property such the square footage and operating hours.
 For one-on-one technical assistance, contact email@example.com

 2. Get Energy Data.
-Sign-up with PG&E's Automatic Benchmarking Service (ABS) to get your data automatically uploaded to Portfolio Manager.
+Sign-up with PG&E Benchmarking Web Services to release your data and have your data automatically uploaded to Portfolio Manager.
 You will need to know all of your meter numbers (which can be found on the bill).

 3. View Results and Progress.
 See trends and track energy use.
 View the Statement of Energy Performance Report to see how your building rates and get your score, based on a 1-100 scale.

-Last year's winners: The following 26 entities were recognized for their dedication to energy efficiency and environmental stewardship:
+2014 Energy Smart Award Winners: The following 29 entities were recognized for their dedication to energy efficiency and environmental stewardship:

 For more information or questions, contact email@example.com.